 The second rule is 'check your privacy settings'.
 At Reputation X we advise clients to check all of their privacy settings on Facebook, LinkedIn, Twitter, and on their own websites.
 Our advice: Learn about your rights and learn about your settings.
-The biggest issue is Facebook, because it's one of the biggest.
+The biggest issue is Facebook because it's one of the biggest.
 Facebook privacy is discussed here.

 Rule three: Ask friends to understand their privacy settings and let your friends know you care about your privacy.
 Remember, if a friend hasn't set their privacy settings properly and they share a picture of you at that college party, all of the privacy measures you have taken won't matter.
 'Friends' are often the biggest privacy leaks out there.

 To illustrate the problem with friends sharing we often point clients to the problems others have had.
 Google will remove content that is sexually problematic (see this blog post about removing various kinds of information).
-If a person owns the copyright to an image, and posts it online, you cannot control it.
-But if you own the copyright, a selfie for example, you have the copyright (speak to a lawyer).
+If a person owns the copyright to an image and posts it online, you cannot control it.
+But if you own the copyright, a selfie, for example, you have the copyright (speak to a lawyer).
 But friends, especially intoxicated ones, are prolific sharers.
 They may have set their Facebook or Instagram settings to "public".
 The down-side for you is that no matter how hard you protect your own privacy, your "friends" can lay your plans to waste with a click.
 Take it from us, removing negative internet content is difficult and expensive.

 Your privacy extends to your IP address.
 Every time you visit a website your IP address is logged.
 Your IP address tells the website (and the people that run it) approximately where you are.
 Have you ever gone to a shopping site and noticed it has a big message at the top that says 'We ship to (your city or state)!"
 They know your city or state based on your IP address.

-Almost anyone can find your IP address, and with it they will know where you are.
+Almost anyone can find your IP address, and with it, they will know where you are.
 This blog post outlines how we found professional thieves by using free tools online.
 If we can do it, pretty much anyone else can as well.

 To protect your IP address you can use a proxy service like TOR, which is to some extent described in this post on how hackers are hired.
-Of course the very good people at TOR will explain it much better than we can, so point your browser there and read all about it.
+Of course, the very good people at TOR will explain it much better than we can, so point your browser there and read all about it.

 A web cookie is just a text file placed on your computer, usually by a website.
 Sometimes cookies are 'session' based meaning they only work while you are on a site.
 Other cookies are 'persistent' meaning they continue to exist long after you have left a site.
-Normally, it tracks your visits so the website knows you are a returning visitor, or what ads to show you.
-Internet cookies are necessary for the web to function the way we've come to expect it to, but they are also viewable by third-parties and have an impact on internet privacy.
+Normally, it tracks your visits to the website knows you are a returning visitor, or what ads to show you.
+Internet cookies are necessary for the web to function the way we've come to expect it, but they are also viewable by third-parties and have an impact on internet privacy.
 We've probably already placed a cookie on your browser, and we're probably tracking you now - but we're really nice, so don't worry about it. :-)

-One of the easiest ways for people with dark purposes to begin to learn about your existence are chain emails.
+One of the easiest ways for people with dark purposes to begin to learn about your existence is chain emails.
 Because everyone has a friend that passes along jokes to an entire list of all their friends we like to use different online identities, we call them personas.
 This can be important because the Reply All emails often end up getting forwarded to hundreds of other friends and the email gets longer and longer.
 Each iteration adds more clearly visible email addresses.
-Eventually a spammer, web robot, or other internet opportunist receives the email.
+Eventually, a spammer, web robot, or other internet opportunist receives the email.
 They now have the email addresses of what is essentially your personal social network.
-They can hijack your email address, send emails to your friends pretending they are you, and work all kinds of mischief.
+They can hijack your email address, send emails to your friends pretending they are you and work all kinds of mischief.

 Reputation management firms often advise their clients about the adequate amount of information they should make public as part of projecting a positive image.